 In recognition of her extensive networks, knowledge, and passion for rural communities, Kerry was appointed to the Regional Development Australia Loddon Mallee Committee between 2012 and 2015.
 From 2016 to 2018 she was an expert adviser to the National Farm Cooperatives Pilot Project.
 She is currently serving on the Boards of Castlemaine Health and Working Heritage, appointed by the Victorian State Government.

-In August 2018 Kerry was honoured with the 8point8 Regional Innovation Ecosystem Leader award at a dinner in Wagga Wagga NSW.
+In 2018 Kerry was named a Top 50 Australian Regional Agent of Change, and honoured with the 8point8 Regional Innovation Ecosystem Leader award.